 We and Bridger Logistics, LLC, have been named, along with two former officers, in a lawsuit filed by Eddystone Rail Company ("Eddystone") on February 2, 2017 in the Eastern District of Pennsylvania (the "EDPA Lawsuit").
-Eddystone indicated that it has prevailed or settled an arbitration against Jamex Transfer Services ("JTS"), then named Bridger Transfer Services, a former subsidiary of Bridger Logistics, LLC ("Bridger").
+Eddystone indicated that it has prevailed in or settled an arbitration against Jamex Transfer Services ("JTS"), previously named Bridger Transfer Services, a former subsidiary of Bridger Logistics, LLC ("Bridger").
 The arbitration involved a claim against JTS for money due for deficiency payments under a contract for the use of an Eddystone facility used to offload crude from rail onto barges.
-Eddystone alleges that we transferred assets out of JTS prior to the sale of the membership interest in JTS to Jamex Transfer Holdings, and that those transfers should be avoided so that the assets can be used to satisfy the amount owed by JTS to Eddystone under the arbitration.
-Eddystone also alleges that JTS was an "alter ego" of Bridger and Ferrellgas.
-We believe that we and Bridger have valid defenses to these claims and to Eddystone's primary claim against JTS on the contract claim.
-The lawsuit does not specify a specific amount of damages that Eddystone is seeking; however, we believe that the amount of such damage claims, if ultimately owed to Eddystone, could be material.
+Eddystone alleges that Ferrellgas transferred assets out of JTS prior to the sale of the membership interest in JTS to Jamex Transfer Holdings, and that those transfers should be avoided so that the assets can be used to satisfy the amount owed by JTS to Eddystone as a result of the arbitration.
+Eddystone also alleges that JTS was an "alter ego" of Bridger and Ferrellgas and that Bridger and Ferrellgas breached fiduciary duties owed to Eddystone as a creditor of JTS.
+We believe that we and Bridger have valid defenses to these claims and to Eddystone's primary claim against JTS for breach of contract.
+The lawsuit does not specify a specific amount of damages that Eddystone is seeking; however, we believe that the amount of such damages, if ultimately owed to Eddystone, could be material to Ferrellgas.
 We intend to vigorously defend this claim.
-The lawsuit is in its early stages; as such, management does not currently believe a loss is probable or reasonably estimable at this time.
 On August 24, 2017, we filed a third-party complaint against JTS, Jamex Transfer Holdings, and other related persons and entities (the "Third-Party Defendants"), asserting claims for breach of contract, indemnification of any losses in the EDPA Lawsuit, tortious interference with contract, and contribution.
 On June 25, 2018, we entered into an agreement with the Third-Party Defendants which, among other things, resulted in a dismissal of the claims against the Third-Party Defendants from the lawsuit.
+The lawsuit is in the discovery stage; as such, management does not currently believe a loss is probable or reasonably estimable at this time.